lf-lang/lingua-franca/test/Rust/src/README.md

   - [x] `StopCleanup.lf`: ports are cleaned up before the shutdown wave executes
   - [x] `StopTopology.lf`: shutdown wave occurs in topological order like a normal wave
   - [x] `StopTimeout.lf`: `shutdown` is triggered even if the program exits because of timeout target property
+  - [x] `StopNoEvent.lf`: `shutdown` is triggered even if the program exits because of an empty event queue
   - [x] `StopIdempotence.lf`: `request_stop` may be called within the shutdown wave, but it should have no effect.
 - [x] state variables
   - [x] support time type